Until this month, it’s been a mystery as to exactly how many of your app downloads come from App Store search.

 In this post, I’ll show you what the report contains and how to utilize the information you uncover.

-What You Can Now Access Inside the App Analytics Sources Report
+What You Can Now Access Inside the iTunes Connect Sources Report

-To see sources data, go to the Sources tab in your iTunes Dashboard.
+To see iTunes Connect sources data, go to the Sources tab in your iTunes Dashboard.
 Then select App Referrers.

 Here’s a screenshot from our friend Gabe at Incipia, which was featured on Techcrunch.